 Musicals have always been a hallmark of Hollywood.
 For actors and actresses, musicals are one the biggest cinematic challenges they can take on.
-While there are performers that have become synonymous with musicals, like Hugh Jackman and Julia Andrews, there are many stars that you would not at first associate with the genre.
-So with that in mind, here are five thespians you probably didn’t know starred in musicals.
+While there are performers that have become synonymous with musicals, like Hugh Jackman and Julie Andrews, there are many stars that you would not at first associate with the genre.
+With that in mind, here are five thespians you probably didn’t know starred in musicals.

 Comedian Will Ferrell is famous for his over-the-top comic creations.
 From being a featured cast member on Saturday Night Live to starring in Anchorman: The Legend of Ron Burgundy and Talladega Nights, Ferrell has become a global household name.
 One of the earliest films Ferrell made his name in was The Producers.
 While the 2005 remake, which is based on director-writer Mel Brook’s 1968 original of the same name, garnered mixed reviews, it landed Ferrell a Golden Globe nod for Best Performance by an Actor in a Supporting Role in a Motion Picture.
 He plays the very humorous role of Franz Liebkind in the movie.